The ten-second countdown had begun.

 I walked alongside Ruby, leading her back out of the forest.
 I couldn't believe how far she'd walked all on her own.
 I made a mental note that one day, I would be having stern words with her about the first time we met but that wasn't going to be for a long while yet.

-We reached the edge of the forest, stepping out of the trees and onto a dirt track that lead up to an old farmhouse.
+We reached the edge of the forest, stepping out of the trees and onto a dirt track that leads up to an old farmhouse.
 The house hadn't been lived in for years.
 Yet there it was, with the lights on in the windows and with smoke billowing out through the chimney.
 Someone had moved in since the last time I'd passed by this way.

 “Well, this is my house.
 You can sleep in the barn if you want?”
 She offered, kindly.

 She placed a hand on my fur, guiding me towards the barn.
 I wasn't ready to face the music back home.
 I could sympathize with Ruby.
-We were both likely to be in a whole heap of trouble for our earlier behaviour.
+We were both likely to be in a whole heap of trouble for our earlier behavior.